Admin>Day to Day>Members>Members Database

 Sub-Role: Some roles have a further drop-down list available to further refine a search.
 The Roles with Sub-Roles are:

-- Squad Players and team names
+- Squad Players and team names (Status can be 'Active' or 'Historic')

 - League Registered Players and league name